torrvision/focal_calibration/README.md

 ### Pretrained models

-The pretrained models for Focal Loss (Sample-Dependent gamma 5, 3) and Focal Loss (gamma 3) for all the datasets can be [downloaded from here](http://www.robots.ox.ac.uk/~viveka/focal_calibration/).
+All the pretrained models for all the datasets can be [downloaded from here](http://www.robots.ox.ac.uk/~viveka/focal_calibration/).

 ## Training a model